Thinklab-SJTU/ML4CO-Kit/README.md

 $ pip install -U https://github.com/Thinklab-SJTU/ML4CO-Kit/archive/master.zip # with --user for user install (no root)
 ```

-The following packages are required, and shall be automatically installed by ``pip``:
+The following packages are required and shall be automatically installed by ``pip``:

 ```
 Python >= 3.8